bahrus/pdpu/README.md

 <p-d on="value-changed" to="{input}">
 ```

-Of course, teams will need to give a naming convention to these pipeline custom elements so as to avoid conflicts, just as we would have to do with the global function issue mentioned above.
-Hopefully, the "Scoped Custom Element Registries" will help with that in the future.
+Of course, teams would need to give a naming convention to these pipeline custom elements so as to avoid conflicts, just as we would have to do with the global function issue mentioned above.
+Hopefully, the "Scoped Custom Element Registries" will help make this issue disappear in the future.

 If the issue of mixing JavaScript script tags inside markup is not a serious concern for you, but you do want to reap the benefits from making the data flow unidirectionally, like a novel, you can still inline the code.
 It would look like this: